ofiscal/tax.co/data/enph-2017/README.md

 The raw microdata used in tax.co is the ENPH.
 It comes from DANE.
 You can find it [here](http://microdatos.dane.gov.co/index.php/catalog/566/get_microdata).
-Downloading it is easy, but annoying, because DANE imposes speedbumps:
-You must download each of the 16 files individually, and after you download about six of them, the website starts asking you to prove you are a human by doing tests.

 In this project, the folder `data/enph-2017/` initially contains only a `Makefile`.